tomconnors/birds/README.md

 [How I Structured a Clojure(+Script) Web App](http://tomconnors.github.io/blog/2013/12/03/how-i-structured-a-clojure-plus-script-web-app/)

 ## Known Problems

+There's bug I haven't worked out where if you sign up then create a team, you're not listed as the owner of the team.
+Probably something trivial.
+Workaround by signing up, then out, then back in, and proceeding as normal.

 This is either a problem with lein, cljx, or my usage of one of those two things.
 When I clean out all generated code, then run `lein cljx auto`, the task fails because my .clj code can't compile.
 Because it depends on .cljx code.
 That hasn't been compiled to .clj code yet. ([like this](http://en.wikipedia.org/wiki/Ouroboros).)
 A simple fix to this nuisance is to comment out all `source-paths` properties in the project.clj, then run `lein cljx once`, then uncomment those properties, then resume a normal workflow.
 Because that's such a pain in the ass, I've committed the generated code under target/generated to this repo - hopefully the first time you attempt to run a repl or otherwise compile this project you won't have to deal with this.